rdavid/gento/README.md

 ## About

-GentO stands for aGent of Red Hat OpenShift.
+Gento stands for aGent of Red Hat OpenShift.
 It enables Cloud-Native Applications and Operators in OpenShift using Red Hat Distributed CI service via
 [DCI OpenShift App Agent](https://github.com/redhat-cip/dci-openshift-app-agent).